ptarmiganlabs/butler-auth-docs/content/en/docs/Getting started/choosing auth solution/_index.md

 So how should you reason if you have the luxury of deciding yourself what authentication solution to use?

-- If low cost is the main focus you should go with the big, established service providers.
+- If low cost and ease of setup is the main focus you should go with the big, established service providers.
 Google, Microsoft, GitHub, Amazon etc. By using open source authentication modules you won't have any cost for the software or service.
 These are reasonably easy to set up and get working.

 - If you have high security requirements and prefer (or must use) open source, Keycloak is a good option.